CharbelKhoury1/ScoutApp/README.md

 # ScoutApp
-This project is an application for scrouts.
+This project is a website/mobile app for the National Orthodox Scouts and Guides of Lebanon.